-9. New growth and leaves (margins, lower surfaces, petioles) all ± strongly stellate-pubescent; winter buds naked (consisting of reduced leaves covered by no additional scales).
+9. New growth and leaves (margins, lower surfaces, petioles) all ± strongly stellate-pubescent, the young twigs whitened with pubescence; winter buds naked (consisting of reduced leaves covered by no additional scales).

-9. New growth and leaves bearing only scattered if any stellate hairs (dense in young V. plicatum); winter buds covered with 1 or more scales that do not develop into leaves.
+9. New growth and leaves bearing only scattered, if any, stellate hairs (± dense in young V. plicatum, but not completely coating twigs, which still therefore appear dark); winter buds covered with 1 or more scales that do not develop into leaves.

 10. Marginal (or all) flowers of an inflorescence sterile and much enlarged; new growth, especially youngest shoots, with ± dense stellate (or tufted) hairs; plant a rare escape from cultivation.